deutschebank/fluxnova-docs-manual/content/get-started/spring-boot/_index.md

     name: "Spring Boot"
     identifier: "get-started-spring-boot"
     parent: "get-started"
-    pre: "Get started with using Flowave Platform in Spring Boot application."
+    pre: "Get started with using Fluxnova Platform in Spring Boot application."

 ---

-This tutorial guides you through your first steps of using Flowave Platform in a Spring Boot application.
+This tutorial guides you through your first steps of using Fluxnova Platform in a Spring Boot application.

 **Target Audience**:
 In this tutorial we assume that you are familiar with the basics of Java web application development and [Spring Boot](https://spring.io/projects/spring-boot/).
-We also assume that you have installed an Eclipse distribution and the Flowave Modeler.
+We also assume that you have installed an Eclipse distribution and the Fluxnova Modeler.

-{{< get-code repo="flowave-get-started-spring-boot" >}}
+{{< get-code repo="fluxnova-get-started-spring-boot" >}}

 You will be guided through the following steps: